xopr/gigatron/README.md

 Gigatron Simulator / Assembler
 ==============================

+This simulator is a quick-hack; a merge between https://github.com/PhilThomas/gigatron and https://github.com/hlorenzi/customasm to allow real-time assembling / debugging of the Gigatron simulator

 The simulator loads the ROM using an `XmlHttpRequest`, so the application must be served up over HTTP.

 The `package.json` can install an HTTP server, just do: